Philosophy of education for teachers

 The second major philosophical contribution defended by Descartes is related to his methodological skepticism, also called Cartesian doubt.
 This is a systematic process of being skeptical about the truth of one’s beliefs.
 Descartes used this method to question the truth of all his beliefs in order to decide which beliefs to keep and which ones to discard.
 Skepticism is the foundation of Descartes’ statement, “Cogito ergo sum” (“I think, therefore I am”).
 Through this method, Descartes re-establishes ideas in order to get a strong basis for real knowledge.
 This methodological skepticism has an undeniable relevance in education.
 It is a tool that may help learners discover the truth.

 With regard to the role of schools, idealists believe that schools should help students discover everlasting, absolute principles and values.
 The aim is to help learners become morally good and discover the truth through rigorous mental and ideological training.
-The curriculum should give precedence to theory over practice and theoretical subjects should be favored over vocational ones.
+The curriculum should give precedence to theory over practice.
+Theoretical subjects should be favored over vocational ones.
 The methodology relies on logical thinking, critical thinking, and Socratic questioning.
 The role of the teacher is to lead students to draw out the knowledge they already possess, question it and organize it coherently.

 As opposed to idealism, realism is a philosophical doctrine that holds that external things are real and exist independently of the mind.
 Put differently, realists say that there is an objective reality, independent of consciousness.